$ aws sts get-caller-identity

 OCM Organization ID: <org_id>

-OCM Organization Name: Your organisation
+OCM Organization Name: Your organization

 OCM Organization External ID: <external_org_id>